ansys/pymechanical/doc/source/index.rst

 ^^^^^^^^^^^^^^^^^
-PyMechanical's embedded instance is based on `pythonnet  <http://pythonnet.github.io/>.` Rather than starting a new process for Mechanical, a Mechanical object (which is implemented .NET) is directly loaded into python memory using `pythonnet`.
+PyMechanical's embedded instance is based on `pythonnet  <http://pythonnet.github.io/>.` Rather than starting a new process for Mechanical, a Mechanical object (which is implemented .NET) is directly loaded into python memory using pythonnet.
 From there, the entire application data model is available for use from Python code.

 For comprehensive information on this feature, see the